Faroe islands 101

 Before the flight

-- When to come – Weather can be unpredictable and it's not uncommon to experience 4 seasons in 1 day.
+- When to visit – Weather can be unpredictable and it's not uncommon to experience 4 seasons in 1 day.
 So, the perfect season is between June and August.
 Relatively to the northern location of the islands, and due to the Gulf stream, it's not very cold, but that doesn't mean you shouldn't bring your wind jacket right?

 - What to pack – If you came all the way here I assume you'll do some hiking.
 In that case bring good hiking shoes.
 Don't forget something warm and a rain/wind coat.
 I would also add a hat, a pair of gloves and a skarf since they're all pretty small and lightweight.